 The less dangerous but more-common poisonous plants, animals, and insects of the island typically create discomfort rather than pain or illness.
-As a result, you can take a few simple precautions to avoid any major issues if you encounter these poisonous creatures or vegetations on your trip.
+As a result, you can take a few simple precautions to avoid any major issues if you encounter these poisonous creatures or vegetations on your New Zealand trip.

 Although it is extremely rare and very few New Zealanders have ever seen one, the Katipo spider is the closest thing New Zealand has to a dangerous insect.
 Apparently, it bites, but the chances of you encountering one are very slim.
 The Katipo is black with a red stripe on its back, and it's about the size of a pea.
 Although its venom is not lethal, the area could get infected and you should immediately seek medical help if bitten.

 These little spiders have recently made their way across the sea from nearby Australia.
 The redback spider is not well suited to the colder and wetter conditions of New Zealand, though, so it is unlikely that it will ever become well established here.
 As a result, its numbers are very small and you are very unlikely to see one.
 If you do get a bite, though, you will need to be injected with the antivenom to avoid serious injury.

 03 of 18

 The white-tail is also originally from Australia and is a bit more common.
 Although it does bite, it is not particularly painful and won't cause any problems.
 They are found in crevices and behind pieces of wood, so be careful if removing any wooden items that have been stationary for a while.